Caballesjason/my-git-cheatsheet/README.md

 > Analogy: A branch is like a checkpoint in a game.
 You can create a checkpoint, try a risky move, and return to the checkpoint if needed.
 Branches let you create checkpoint on one branch and switch to another branch for independent work.

 # Some Useful Terminal Commands

-`ls` - Used to list files and directories
+`ls` - Creates a list of files and sub-directories in your terminals working directory

-`mkdir` - Used to create a new directory
+`mkdir` - Creates a new directory

-`cd` - Used to change directories
+`cd` - Lets you navigate directories

-`rm` - Used to remove files and directories
+`rm` - Removes files or sub-directories

 `cd ..` - Go back one directory

 `cd ../..` - Go back two directories